 If you are looking for homeware gifts, a great place to start is Zara Home, the only dedicated homeware store by this popular Spanish label in South Africa.
 Other reliable high street homeware staples to check out include Woolworths, whose huge Mall of Africa store is arranged over two levels, Coricraft, Le Creuset for those iconic buy-more-once statement crockery pots and the ultimate cook’s destination, Yuppiechef where you can swoon over all the finest cookware brands.

-For kids there’s more than enough toys to break your bank balance on sale at the joyful Toys R Us and Toy Kingdom, although for something local and a bit more creative we recommend Yokico.
-This new South African stationery brand specialties in colourful, playful and engaging stationary as well as fun gadgets and gifts which aim to “offer kids a cool alternative to their screens that is just as enticing… inspiring children to put away their tablets and pick up their pencils again”.
+For kids there are more than enough toys to break your bank balance on sale at the joyful Toys R Us and Toy Kingdom, although for something local and a bit more creative we recommend Yokico.
+This new South African stationery brand specialties in colourful, playful and engaging stationary as well as fun gadgets and gifts that aim to “offer kids a cool alternative to their screens that is just as enticing… inspiring children to put away their tablets and pick up their pencils again”.

 And finally for those who love beauty and pampering products, go wild in the aisles on the most heavenly fragrances and scented beauty products, from the exquisitely packaged Jo Malone to Kiehls, L’Occitane and M.A.C cosmetics.